TLS Keylog

 - Find the field

-(Pre)-Master-Secret log filename. - Browse to the path you passed to
+(Pre)-Master-Secret log filename. - Browse to the path passed to

 WithKeyLogFile. - Click OK.

 Wireshark watches the file.
-New lines appended while a capture's open get picked up live.
-Start a capture, run a request that writes a new key, then check the TLS stream in Wireshark and you'll see a "Decrypted TLS" tab on the packet detail showing plaintext HTTP/2 frames or the H1 request line.
+New lines appended while a capture is open get picked up live.
+Start a capture, run a request that writes a new key, then check the TLS stream in Wireshark, and the packet detail pane shows a "Decrypted TLS" tab with plaintext HTTP/2 frames or the H1 request line inside.

-For H3 (QUIC), the same keys get written but the Wireshark setting to enable is QUIC TLS Decryption.
-As of Wireshark 4.x, pointing the TLS keylog at your file is enough, QUIC inherits from it.
+For H3 (QUIC), the same keys get written but the Wireshark preference to enable is QUIC TLS Decryption.
+As of Wireshark 4.x, pointing the TLS keylog setting at the file is enough, QUIC inherits from it automatically.

 Override priority

 WithKeyLogFile overrides the global SSLKEYLOGFILE env var for that specific session.
-If both are set, the explicit path wins.
-If only the env var's set, every session writes to it.
-You can have one session keylogging while another doesn't, just by toggling the option per session.
+When both are set, the explicit path wins.
+When only the env var is set, every session writes to it.
+One session can be keylogging while another stays silent, just by toggling the option per session.

 Per-session vs global